 Construction of the Josephburg salt storage site was completed in 2012 and a limited quantity of road salt was stored during this period.
 When the JPSY salt storage facility was decommissioned, this new site became fully operational in the fall of 2013.
 Groundwater monitoring with focus on salts is conducted annually.

 The SPSY was opened in 1996.
-This site is the primary operations yard for Fleet Services, Utilities, and Transportation and Agriculture Services.
+This site is the main hub for frontline services to residents involving the maintenance of County infrastructure.
 The majority of the salt and sand used for winter maintenance is stored at SPSY.
 In 2002, a salt contamination assessment was completed and groundwater monitoring wells and a catch basin manhole with a deep sump were installed.
 To date, the salt plume is monitored and no further remediation work is required.
 Groundwater monitoring with focus on salts is conducted semi-annually.

 The Bethel site was used as a snow dump from winter 2002/2003 to 2014/2015 where it received primarily residential snow from street clearing.
 Initial clearing and sampling occurred in 2015.
 A risk management plan has been submitted to the province for approval.
 Groundwater and surface water monitoring is conducted semi-annually.